Sheikhsoft/InternetGuard/FAQ.md

 Click on the down arrow on the left side of an application name and check that option, but leave the network icons set to red (hence blocked).
 The little human icon will appear for those packages.

-Note that NetGuard does *not* require any Google service to be installed.
+Note that InternetGuard does *not* require any Google service to be installed.

 <a name="FAQ9"></a>
 **(9) Why is the VPN service being restarted?**